 WHAT IS THE CREATIVE CITIES CONVENTION?

 The Creative Cities Convention is a joint collaboration between the BBC, ITV, Channel 4, Channel 5 and Pact, a real statement of intent at a time of great change for anyone working in the business of digital content creation across the UK.
-The convention will celebrate the richness and diversity of talent and the growth of global production across the UK, consider how the Government’s new industrial strategy can benefit the creative industries outside London and reflect on Channel 4’s brand new plan for increasing its contribution to the nations and regions.
-We will also be asking how regional investors and local producers can learn to speak the same language so they can grow creative media production together.
-Our industry’s next-generation talent will have their say too.
+The convention celebrates the richness and diversity of talent and the growth of global production across the UK.
+In 2018 we considered how the government’s new industrial strategy could benefit the creative industries outside London and we reflected on Channel 4’s brand new plan for increasing its contribution to the nations and regions.
+We also asked how regional investors and local producers can learn to speak the same language, so they can grow creative media production together.
+Our industry’s next-generation talent had their say too.

 WHERE AND WHEN?

-- This year’s venue: Leeds College of Music, Quarry Hill Creative Quarter, Leeds
+- 2018 venue: Leeds College of Music, Quarry Hill Creative Quarter, Leeds

 - Host: Journalist and Broadcaster Kirsty Wark